BekaHaile/tamm-blog-server/README.md

 DB_PASSWORD=mypassword
 Update the values according to your PostgreSQL configuration.

-Create the database:
+## Create the database:
 Create a PostgreSQL database using the provided credentials in the .env file.

-Start the application:
+## Start the application:
 npm run dev

 The application should now be running locally on http://localhost:3000.
+It will initially create a placeholder data.